Life Alert Medical Alert System Review, Cost and Pricing in 2026

 How Does Life Alert Stack Up Against the Competition?

-Like we mentioned a few times, Life Alert provides a quality service, but their equipment is dated and they cost a lot more than the competition.
-For example, compared to Bay Alarm which has been around for about as long, Life Alert costs almost twice as much and offers fewer equipment options.
+As we’ve noted throughout this review, Life Alert offers a quality service.
+On the other hand, its equipment is dated and it costs significantly more than the competition.
+Compared to Bay Alarm Medical, which has been around for a similar length of time, Life Alert costs nearly twice as much and offers fewer equipment options.

 When we tested Medical Guardian, we also paid less than we paid with Life Alert for significantly more advanced equipment.
 We were able to get the MGMove smartwatch for $199 upfront (almost the same as Life Alert’s upfront fee) and the MGHome Cellular system for about $150 upfront and no hidden fees.